 Dehydrating Food to Preserve It

-Dehydrating slowly removes moisture from the food at a relatively low temperature over a long period of time.
-Because of this, dehydrators have a pretty minimal electrical draw.
-In fact, most solar systems have the capacity to easily run dehydrators.
+Dehydrating slowly removes moisture from the food at a relatively low temperature over a long period.
+Because of this, dehydrators have a relatively minimal electrical draw.
+Most solar systems can run dehydrators easily.

-Refer to this handy post and chart from Food Hydrator Time for a breakdown of the most popular models and the power usage for each one.
+Refer to this handy post and chart from Food Hydrator Time for a breakdown of the estimated times for dehydrating various fruits and vegetables.

 Dehydrating food requires patience.
 So whatever you do, don’t make the mistake of increasing the temperature to try and make your food dry out faster.